sorcero/ingestum/docs/example-csv.rst

         "version": "1.0"
     }

-If you have an XLS source, the process is very similar.
-Your source is ``sources.XLS``.
-You must specify the sheet you want to work with and use the ``XLSSourceCreateTabularDocument`` transformer to extract that sheet into a tabular document.
+If we have an XLS source, the process is very similar.
+Our source is ``sources.XLS``.
+We must specify the sheet we want to work with and use the ``XLSSourceCreateTabularDocument`` transformer to extract that sheet into a tabular document.